 Another example provided by the article is an autonomous quadcopter (drone) made by Silicon Valley-based Kespry.
 What used to take one company an entire day to measure piles of material with a truck mounted laser (like the ones you get on LaserLevelAdvisor.com), the drone can do in about 25 minutes, according to the article.

 It doesn’t stop with drones and robotic brick laying machines.
 Built Robotics, founded by Noah Ready-Campbell (a former Google engineer), has developed automated technology for bulldozers, excavators and other construction vehicles that allow the machinery to operate themselves.
 The company used this technology recently at a site in San Jose, CA to perform the grading work.

 Obviously, the arrival of robots and automation to the construction site will have an impact on the positions needed for skilled human laborers.
-To the owners of construction companies, it will provide a potential solution to the current shortage of skilled workers.
+To the owners of construction and demolition companies, it will provide a potential solution to the current shortage of skilled workers.
 For employees and trade associations, it will require a change in training for workers to allow them to perform the more technical aspects of programming and using robots or automated devices on construction sites.
 However, it may also provide workers with safer work environments, where the robots will be performing the tasks more likely to involve higher potential for injuries.
 In any event, it will almost certainly change the way we see, and deal with, construction sites – and the issues that flow from construction claims and construction defect claims.

 Photo: Ewen RobertsThis entry was posted in Construction, Contractors, Tennessee Construction and tagged General Contractors, Robots, Subcontractors.
 Bookmark the permalink.